Find Your Perfect School

 - Manage activities in and out of the classroom

 Students in online associate in elementary education programs also gain the knowledge and skills to perform these duties.
-But they can only act as teaching assistants to the full-fledged elementary school teachers.
+But they can only act as teaching assistants to full-fledged elementary school teachers.

 The typical elementary school grades are from first to sixth grades.
 But there are some elementary schools where teachers handle classes up to the eighth grade.